Beryozovskaya GRES: History

-According to original Soviet project the final installed capacity of the power plant should be 6,400 GW with eight 800 MW generators.
+According to original Soviet project the final installed capacity of the power plant should be 6.4 GW with eight 800 MW generators.
 The construction of Beryozovskaya GRES began in 1970, its first two generators were commissioned in 1990.
 Mounting of the chimney was completed in 1985, its height is 370 m.

 In 2012 Enka began construction of the third generator unit at the Berezovskaya power plant.
 The structural design of this project is comparable to the first two generators at the Berezovskaya power plant, but features an upgrade to increase efficiency and reduce nitrogen oxide emissions.

 Present activities

 Installed capacity of the power plant was planned 1,600 MW.
 However, shortly after start of operation, the capacity of existing power units was reduced from the targeted 1,600 MW to about 1,400 MW, due to the intensive slagging of boiler heating surfaces during the operation using the high-ash coal of the Berezovskoye deposit at maximum capacity parameters.
-In 2009, E.ON Russia JSC launched a project aimed to increase the capacity of the plant back up to the targeted 1,600 MW.
-This became possible due to modern energy technologies.
+In 2009, E.ON Russia JSC launched a project aimed at increasing the capacity of the plant back up to the targeted 1,600 MW.
+These improvements became possible due to modern energy technologies.
 The project to increase installed capacity of power unit No. 2 was completed in the end of 2010.
 The similar project at power unit No. 1 was completed in 2011.

 As of 2010 year, the power plant is undergoing modernization program, which would improve efficiency and output of existing generators.
 According to the plans of OGK-4, the station's capacity will raise to 1,600 MW in 2011.
 Also construction of third unit finished, and it was opened in 2015.
 Company develops network of pipelines in the region for centralized heat supply to localities around.
 Since 2023 total capacity of the plant is 2420 MW.